Open to the Public

 For More Information

 From Paoli, travel south on S.R.
-37 through English to C.R.
-8. Turn right (west) on C.R.
-8 and continue approximately one mile to a "T" intersection.
-Turn left (south) and travel 0.5 mile to a "Y" intersection, veering to the right.
+37 for approximately 16 miles.
+Continue straight on S.R.
+237 through English for 6 miles.
+Turn right (west) onto C.R.
+8/Union Chapel Road and continue approximately one mile to a "T" intersection.
+Turn left (south) and travel 0.5 mile to a "Y" intersection, veering to the right onto Hatfield Road.
 Continue roughly 1.5 miles and follow a sharp right turn, heading north.
 Travel another 0.5 mile to the preserve entrance and park in the designated area.